It's important to add extra layers of security when generating a Bearer Token in ASP.NET Core.

 {

-return BadRequest(new { error = "invalid_request", error_description = "The 'response_type' querystring needs to be set to 'code'" });
+return BadRequest(new { error = "invalid_grant", error_description = "The grant type form value must be set as 'client_credentials'" });

 }